 Director: Priscilla Wohlstetter

-The final report will identify which American cities have the most reform-friendly ecosystems, based on factors such as human and financial capital devoted to nonprofit and other entrepreneurial educational ventures; the role of charter schools; availability of non-traditional reformers and service providers; district-level receptivity to nontraditional reforms and collaborative relationships; and municipal openness to nontraditional service providers and reformers.
+The final report will identify which American cities have the most reform-friendly ecosystems, based on factors such as human and financial capital devoted to school choice options; availability of nontraditional reformers and service providers; district-level receptivity to nontraditional reforms and collaborative relationships; support for parents and school choice providers; and municipal openness to nontraditional service providers and reformers.

-Utilizing publicly available data, national and local surveys, and interviews local insiders, the Project will implement a grading metric to rate each city evaluated, based on overall receptivity and accomplishments in the area of school choice reform efforts.
+Utilizing publicly available data, local surveys, and data from local organizations, the project implements a grading metric to rate each city, based on overall receptivity, commitment to cultivating school choice, and accomplishments in the area of school choice reform efforts.

 Funding: Thomas B. Fordham Foundation